Stereum

-Characteristics
+Description

 Stereum species are wood decay fungi.
 Their simple, shelving fruiting bodies have a smooth hymenium, lacking gills or tubes.
 Like most members or the family Stereaceae, Stereum fruiting bodies lack clamp connections and produce amyloid basidiospores.

+Taxonomy

+It is the type genus of the Stereaceae family.
+Until recently, the genus was classified in the Corticiaceae family, of the Corticiales order.
+However, it was given its own family as a result of the split-up of the Corticiales.

 The species can be divided into two groups: the bleeders (those that exude a red liquid from cut surfaces, similarly to Lactarius species) and the non-bleeders (those that do not).
 In 1959, Zdenek Pouzar created a distinct genus, Haematostereum, for the bleeding species of Stereum, including H. gausapatum, H. rugosum, and H. sanguinolentum.
 Modern authors do not consider Haematostereum to be a distinct genus, so it is currently treated as a synonym of Stereum.